Squirtle Squirt: Racing career

 In his two-year-old season, Squirtle Squirt won five of his eight starts, including the Grade III Hollywood Juvenile Championship Stakes in July.
 In November, he underwent surgery for a persistent knee problem, after which his new owner sent him to trainer Bobby Frankel.

 In 2001, Squirtle Squirt raced exclusively in sprint races, winning three of his six starts and finishing a close second in the others.
 Sent east to the Saratoga Race Course in Saratoga Springs, New York, on August 25 the colt won the Grade I King's Bishop Stakes.
 He then finished second in the Vosburgh Stakes at Belmont Park, where he remained for that year's Breeders' Cup.
 Entered in the six furlongs Breeders' Cup Sprint, Squirtle Squirt defeated a strong field that included horses such as Xtra Heat (2nd), Caller One (3rd), and the 7:2 betting favorite, Kona Gold.
 For Frankel, it marked his first win in a Breeders' Cup race after thirty-eight starters.

 For his 2001 performances, Squirtle Squirt was voted the Eclipse Award as the American Champion Sprint Horse.

 At age four, Squirtle Squirt won two of four starts, with his best graded stakes result a second-place finish in the G2 Palos Verdes Handicap.

 Retirement and stud

 Retired to stud, Squirtle Squirt stands at Iburi Stallion Station on the island of Hokkaidō in Japan.
-Later, Squirtle Squirt were moved to Kyushu.
-The most success horses is Yoka Yoka, she is a Graded Stakes winner at Kitakyushu Kinen.
+Later, Squirtle Squirt was moved to Kyushu.
+The most successful horse sired by Squirtle Squirt is Yoka Yoka, a Graded Stakes winner at Kitakyushu Kinen.